gTakes/qtcreator-translation-ja/README.md

 ## For Qt Creator 4.4.1 and later
 These are translation files of Qt Creator for Japanese.
 These translated files are for Qt Creator versions 4.4.1 and later.
+&emsp;&raquo; 2017-12-28: Updated for Qt Creator 4.5.0

 ## Reason for deciding to create these
 I switched from the old version of Qt Creator I used to a new version  (probably 4.4.0).